TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 147/Psalms 147.1.md

 ---

-Praise ye Jehovah; For it is good to sing praises unto our God; For it is pleasant, [and] praise is comely.
+Praise Yah, for it is good to sing praises to our God; for it is pleasant and fitting to praise him.